Children to no longer head footballs during training.

 ---|

+Heading drills should be reduced as far as possible, taking into consideration the heading exposure in matches.
 As the game begins to replicate the adult game coaches should use a variety of heading situations players will experience during a game.
 This includes the introduction of contested headers.
 While you may now use match balls in the session light balls can still be used in training when practising the technique |

 Game context |